hketepalli-resilient/archimedes-tech-test/README.md

 - if on the red list, the value is 1.0
 - being on the green list has precedence on the red list

+Misc rules:
-The target date format for the CSV is: `YYYY-MM-DD`
+- the target date format for the CSV is: `YYYY-MM-DD`

-If the operator cannot be found, "Unknown" should be displayed as the operator field.
+- if the operator cannot be found, "Unknown" should be displayed as the operator field

-If the number is absent, "Withheld" should be displayed as the number field.
+- if the number is absent, "Withheld" should be displayed as the number field

-The program can accept parameters:
-- filter by date range, e.g. only generate a CSV for the calls between the `2020-06-30` (inclusive) and `2020-09-15` (inclusive)
-- sorting by date
+- the calls are ordered by ascending date
-- [OPTIONAL] sorting by risk score
-- [OPTIONAL] sorting by operator

 ## What we expect